Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Related work

-Another recent work for change detection by \citet{changeformer}, which is the closest approach to our method, uses hierarchically structured transformer encoder modules along with multi-layer perceptron (MLP) decoders in a Siamese network architecture.
-In this network, transformers function as feature extractors and are applied on all scales of features; however, as analyzed in \citet{Wu_2021_ICCV}, the transformers are inefficient at the early stages, and the convolutions are better at extracting low-level features.
-Therefore, we instead use the convolutions as the base feature extractors and then apply the transformers to map these features from different temporal domains to a common domain.
-Also, in the work by \citet{changeformer}, the difference module is based on concatenation of pre- and post-change features from the transformer encoder output followed by a single-step accumulation of change features from different resolutions.
-However, the hierarchical reconstruction of the output map provides the model more guidance for global context and hence produces better high-resolution results.
+Another recent work for change detection is ChangeFormer by \citet{changeformer}, which uses hierarchically structured transformer encoder modules along with multi-layer perceptron (MLP) decoders in a Siamese network architecture \ref{RelatedModels}.
+In ChangeFormer, transformers function as feature extractors and are applied on all scales of features; however, as analyzed by \citet{Wu_2021_ICCV}, the transformers are inefficient at the early stages, and the convolutions are better at extracting low-level features.
+Additionally, the number of parameters for transformers increases four times with the size of the image which makes the former difficult to use for large-size images as input.
+Therefore, our work instead uses the convolutions as the base feature extractors and applies the transformers to map these features from different temporal domains to a common domain and then projects them back using transformer decoders.
+Secondly, in the work by \citet{changeformer}, the output mask is based on parallel concatenation of different resolution change masks, as outputted from the transformer encoder and then passed into a Multi-layer perceptron to generate the final output.
+However, in \dahitra{}, the output is constructed using pairs of transformer encoder and decoder, and the change is learned explicitly in the transformer encoded domain which is mapped back into the spatial domain.
+The output is then constructed hierarchically from low-resolution to high-resolution features which provide the model more guidance for global context and joint optimization of multi-resolutions and hence produce better high-resolution results.
+As discussed in Section 5.2, \dahitra{} outperforms ChangeFormer and other recent works for the damage classification and change detection tasks.

+Few other transformer based change detection works include MSCANet \citep{cropland} with CNN-transformer hybrid architecture with multi-scale context aggregation for cropland change detection and EGCTNet \citep{egctnet} with a fusion encoder that combines convolutional network with transformer features.
+Although these networks use transformer encoder for feature encoding, they do not explicitly enforce the network to learn the temporal difference.
+This work is the first method that explicitly relies on the difference of transformer-encoded features from pre-disaster and post-disaster images and hierarchically constructs the output from multi-resolution features.